 Mango Corn Salsa is a fresh and light salsa!
 This healthy summer salsa takes less than 10 minutes to make.
 It’s the perfect combination of sweet, crunchy, and healthy!

 Mango, corn and other veggies are combined with jalapenos for a small kick and then tossed with lime juice and olive oil for the perfect tangy flavor.
 This recipe is a sweeter version of salsa.

 This healthy corn and mango salsa is kid-friendly, gluten-free, dairy-free, and vegan.
 Basically the perfect dish for summer gatherings, BBQs, or for a healthy snack!

-The mango salsa pair perfectly with fish, such as this air fryer salmon or these delicious fish tacos!
 It's also a delicious side dish for these classic chicken kabobs!

 Reasons You’ll Love This